LennartPNL/Learn-Python/README.md

 ### - File Manipulation

-Opening, creating, deletig files and folders.
+Opening, creating, deleting files and folders.
 Also save variables to a file.

 ### - Organizing Files